anserran/gleaner-collector/README.md

 	timeStamp: some_timestamp,
 	device: 'some_device', // Predefined values: 'mouse', 'keyboard', 'screen'
 	action: 'some_action', // Predefined values: 'move', 'press', 'release', 'click', 'drag'
+	target: 'target_id' // An identifier of the in-game element that processed the input event, if any
-	values: [ value_1, value_2... ], // To pass additional arguments.
-A 'mouse' input would contain a list with x and y coordinates and the button
+	data: { key1: value, key2: value2, ...} // To pass additional arguments.
+A 'mouse' input would contain a x and y coordinates and the button
-	target: 'target_id' // An identifier of the in-game element that processed the input event, if any }
+}
 ```